Sebastianhju/Runeterra-5e/2.0/Runes.md

 ## Lesser Runes
 ### Cheap Shot <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/CheapShot.png" Align=left width=7% height=7%>

-This rune has three charges, you regain all charges at the end of a long rest.
+**Charges**: This rune has three charges, you regain all charges at the end of a long rest.

 Whenever you damage a creature that has a negative condition, you can choose to spend a charge to deal 1d8 additional damage for every negative condition that creature has.

 ---
 ### Taste of Blood <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/GreenTerror_TasteOfBlood.png" Align=left width=7% height=7%>

-This rune has three charges, you regain all charges at the end of a long rest.
+**Charges**: This rune has three charges, you regain all charges at the end of a long rest.

 Whenever you damage a creature you can choose to heal equal to four times your proficiency bonus.

 ---
 ### Sudden Impact <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/SuddenImpact.png" Align=left width=7% height=7%>

-This rune has three charges, you regain all charges at the end of a long rest.
+**Charges**: This rune has three charges, you regain all charges at the end of a long rest.

 When you damage a creature while invisible or hidden or after a dash, blink or teleport you can spend a charge to deal 2d8 additional damage on the attack.